 Here is one helpful approach to aid in your transformation.
 It is the Examen recommended by Ignatius Loyola.

-The Examen is the useful practice of taking time in your day to review with God how you've been thinking, speaking, and acting.
-It involves examination of your heart before God, and with God, with a view of becoming more aligned with Him.
+The Examen is the valuable practice of taking time in your day to review with God how you have been thinking, speaking, and acting.
+It involves the examination of your heart before God and with God, with a view of becoming more aligned with Him and His purposes for you.

 It is an examination that leads to transformation by the Spirit, one small step at a time.